23/10/2023 - 3 min read

 Common fertility myths: explained

-As soon as you begin to research fertility online, it can be confusing.
-At CARE, we are experts in fertility science and want to debunk some common fertility myths.
+As soon as you begin to research fertility online, you will find lots of information and some of it can be confusing.
+Our teams at Care are experts in fertility science and we can debunk some common fertility myths to help make things easier to understand.

 It is unlikely that contraception can affect your fertility.
 Some conceive immediately after they stop using contraception, and others may experience a temporary disruption to their menstrual cycle.